The Invasion (professional wrestling): WWF gains momentum; Return of The Rock

-The following Raw Is War and SmackDown! showings featured primarily interpromotional matches between the two companies, with one notable match being a singles match between Chris Jericho and Hugh Morrus on the August 9 episode of SmackDown! in which the match ended with Jericho picking up the victory with a submission on Morrus, however Rhyno performed a post-match attack on Jericho in which Rhyno delivered his finishing move 'The Gore' to Jericho which in turn destroyed a small portion of the stage design (the following week on the August 16 episode of SmackDown! would lead to the debut of the fist stage design in response to the destruction of the oval stage design).
+The following Raw Is War and SmackDown! shows featured primarily inter-promotional matches between the two factions, with one notable match being a singles match between Chris Jericho and Hugh Morrus on the August 9 episode of SmackDown! in which the match ended with Jericho picking up the victory with a submission on Morrus, however Rhyno performed a post-match attack on Jericho in which Rhyno delivered his finishing move, The Gore, to Jericho which in turn destroyed a portion of the oval stage design (the following week's episode of SmackDown! would see the debut of the fist stage design in response to the destruction of the oval stage design).
 On the August 27 episode of Raw Is War, Austin stole Kurt Angle's medals, and on the August 30 episode of SmackDown!, tied them to a cinder block and threw them in a river.
-On the following September 3 episode of Raw Is War, Debra and Stephanie bought a new truck for Austin, but Angle came up from behind and nailed Austin in the back of the head with a pipe.
-He put a cinder block and rope in the truck, put Austin in it, and drove away on the truck.
+On the September 3 episode of Raw Is War, Debra and Stephanie bought a new truck for Austin, but Angle came up from behind and nailed Austin in the back of the head with a pipe.
+He put a cinder block and rope into the truck, place Austin in the vehicle, and drove away.
 He blindfolded Austin and threatened to throw him into a river if he did not get a title shot.
-Austin, fearful for his life, "broke down in tears" and agreed to give Angle a title shot at the upcoming pay-per-view, Unforgiven.
+Austin, fearful for his life, broke down in tears and agreed to give Angle a title shot at the upcoming pay-per-view, Unforgiven.
 Angle said, however, that Austin was "still going into the water", but instead simply embarrassed Austin by throwing him into a kiddie pool.

-On September 11, 2001, four aircraft were hijacked and crashed into New York City and Washington, D.C.
-As a result, the Invasion storyline has been temporarily paused on the September 13 live episode of SmackDown! held in Houston, two days after the attacks, when the Alliance and the WWF wrestlers joined in solidarity where Vince McMahon gave a speech and ring announcer Lillian Garcia sang The Star-Spangled Banner.
+On September 11, 2001, four aircraft were hijacked and crashed into locations in Pennsylvania, Washington, D.C., and New York City.
+As a result, the Invasion storyline was temporarily paused on the September 13 live episode of SmackDown! held in Houston, two days after the attacks, where Alliance and WWF wrestlers joined in solidarity when Mr. McMahon gave a speech and ring announcer Lillian Garcia sang The Star-Spangled Banner.
+Following the September 11 terror attacks, the title of Raw Is War was shortened to Raw.

 The WWF gained even more momentum at Unforgiven, as The Rock retained the WCW Championship in a handicap match against Booker T and Shane McMahon, and Kurt Angle made Austin submit to the ankle lock, winning the WWF Championship from Austin, putting both belts into the hands of the WWF.

-Almost every other championship had changed hands during this period of time, being exchanged between WWF Superstars and Alliance members.
+Almost every other championship had changed hands during this period of the storyline, being exchanged between WWF wrestlers and Alliance members.
 For example, The Undertaker and Kane beat Diamond Dallas Page and Chris Kanyon in a steel cage match at SummerSlam to become co-holders of both the WWF and WCW Tag Team titles.
-Also, X-Pac beat Billy Kidman to become double champion of WWF Light Heavyweight Champion as well as WCW Cruiserweight Champion.
+Also, X-Pac beat Billy Kidman to become a double champion, holding the WWF Light Heavyweight Championship as well as WCW Cruiserweight Championship.